Unfun: Legacy

-In an Alternative Press interview promoting Dear You (1995), Schwarzenbach dismissed the album, saying that it lacked cohesion.
-For a retrospective piece on punk albums from 1990, Tim Stegall of Alternative Press wrote that Unfun was "another cornerstone of both the burgeoning punk-pop scene and the future emo outbreak".
+In an Alternative Press interview promoting Jawbreaker's fourth studio album, Dear You (1995), Schwarzenbach dismissed Unfun, saying that it lacked cohesion.
+For a retrospective piece on punk albums from 1990, Tim Stegall of Alternative Press wrote that Unfun was "another cornerstone of both the burgeoning punk-pop scene and the future emo outbreak."
+The album had an impact on Jim Ward of At the Drive-In, who started writing music because of it, in particular the song "Want".
+Jade Puget of AFI similarly said the album was an influence on his guitar playing, while Canadian band Unfun took their name from the album.
 For the tribute album Bad Scene, Everyone's Fault: Jawbreaker Tribute (2003), Name Taken covered "Want" and Duvall covered "Busy".
 Lagwagon covered "Want" for their EP A Feedbag of Truckstop Poetry (1999).
 Gordon Withers covered "Want" for his album Jawbreaker on Cello (2019), which came about from his involvement in the Jawbreaker documentary Don't Break Down (2017).
 Kerrang! ranked Unfun at number 30 on their list of "The 50 Best Albums From 1990".
-Jade Puget of AFI said the album was an influence on his guitar playing.
-Canadian band Unfun took their name from the album.
 Cleveland.com ranked "Want" at number 62 on their list of the "100 greatest pop punk songs of all time"; Alternative Press also included it on a shorter list of their own.
-The track has similarly appeared on best-of lists for Jawbreaker songs by God Is in the TV, Louder and Stereogum, while "Busy" has appeared on a list by Alternative Press.
+The track has similarly appeared on best-of lists for Jawbreaker songs by God Is in the TV, Louder, and Stereogum, while "Busy" has appeared on a list by Alternative Press.